mkgrgis/bytea_exif/README.md

 Returns `true` if there is EXIF data container.
 Warning: the container can be decalred without any useful data.

 - bool  **bytea_has_exif_ifd(data bytea, ifd text)**;

 Returns true if there is any EXIF data of pointed EXIF directory in the bytea value.
-Ifd values: '0', '1', 'EXIF', 'GPS', 'Interoperability'
+Ifd values: `0`, `1`, `EXIF`, `GPS`, `Interoperability`.

 - text **bytea_get_exif_tag_value(data bytea, tag text)**;

 Returns value of a EXIF tag if there is such data

 - json **bytea_get_exif_json(data bytea)**;

 Returns JSON data which contains full set of presented in bytea EXIF tags and it's values

 - text **bytea_get_exif_point(data bytea)**;

-Returns text OGC ST_Point value of a photographer location
+Returns text OGC `ST_Point` value of a photographer location

 - text **bytea_get_dest_exif_point(data bytea)**;

-Returns text OGC ST_Point value of a main photo object location
+Returns text OGC `ST_Point` value of a main photo object location

 Examples
 --------